The fate of a Universe driven by a linear potential: Linear Potential and Dark Energy

-At the time the slow-roll conditions are violated the field starts rolling down the potential until it reaches a point where $\phi<0$ and $m^3 \phi + \dot \phi ^2 /2 =0$.
-Thus, the total energy of the Universe goes to zero ($H \ra 0$) and a bounce occurs.
-The influence of other components like matter, radiation or curvature is, at this point, very much diluted and so it will no interfere in the dynamics.
+In the dark energy stage $\phi$ slowly rolls down the potential until $H^2 \simeq m^{3}/M_p$.
+At that point it gains speed, $\phi$ becomes negative and, in roughly an Hubble time, $\rho_\text{tot}= 3H^2 M_p^2 \rightarrow 0$ and a turnover occurs.
+Due to present observational constraints, the influence of other components like matter, radiation or curvature is, at this point, very much diluted and cannot interfere with the dynamics.
+When $H=0$ the acceleration is negative so the Universe starts contracting dominated by the kinetic energy of $\phi$.